atmoswing/atmoswing-user-manual/docs/app-viewer/preferences.rst

 Advanced
 --------

-Allow multiple instances of the Viewer.
+Allow multiple instances of the Viewer, for example to display and compare different forecasts in separate windows.

 .. image:: img/preferences-adv-multiinstances.png
    :align: center